lvanschilfgaarde/lordcephei.github.io/pages/dmft4.md

 1. First interpolate _Sig.inp.out.brd_{: style="color: green"} to zero frequency.
 You can use the program **mk_siginp-freq0.py**{: style="color: blue"} downloadable at [this link](https://lordcephei.github.io/assets/download/inputfiles/mk_siginp-freq0.py).
 The output file _sif.inp.f0_{: style="color: green"} is the static limit of the impurity self-energy (you can check the quality of the extrapolation by plotting *Sig.out.brd*{: style="color: green"} and *Sig.out.brd.extrap*{: style="color: green"}).

-2. In the same folder, you can launch **lmfdmft**{: style="color: blue"} using exactly the same input (files and flags) as your last run.
+2. In the same folder, you can launch **lmfdmft**{: style="color: blue"} using the same flags as your last run. **Warning: however you have to pay attention to set nkabc equal to nkgw in this and the following run!**{: style="color: red"}.
 The program will automatically find _sig.inp.f0_{: style="color: green"}, it will embed it and symmetrise it before exiting.
 The output *sig.inp.f0.emb*{: style="color: green"} is a text file.
 You should find the line

   ```